 4. Trust: Is it important that your customers trust you to provide what they’re looking for?

 Ask yourself, would it benefit your business to have a better reputation or for your customers to have a consistent experience with your company?
 People don’t trust advertising; people trust people.
 So instead of focusing on communicating your benefit (advertising), focus on improving how your customers think about you (branding).

 Branding is important for a business because it provides the business with a roadmap to help it make decisions, strategically position itself within the market and help differentiate it from its competitors.
 Branding provides consistency and helps businesses improve their customers’ experiences.
 This gives businesses the advantage of having customers that feel positive enough to promote the company to their own network of people.

 EVERYTHING.
 You need to be thinking of all decisions in terms of whether or not they align with your brand’s position, its values, and its identity.
 Brand defines how a business behaves and what it looks like.
-By using your brand as your guide to decision making, you’ll know whether or not your actions will help or hurt your brand’s reputation.
+By using your brand as your guide to decision-making, you’ll know whether your actions will help or hurt your brand’s reputation.

 A website is often a potential customer’s first introduction to your business.
 Branded web design communicates your brand’s values and pairs with user experience needs to serve as an extension of your brand.

 Yes!
 The core of web design is brand messaging (communicating your brand’s values) paired with user experience needs (what your customer expects from your website).
-A brand agency has the closest connection to your values and understands what your customers need to be satisfied.
+A branding agency has the closest connection to your values and understands what your customers need to be satisfied.
 They did the work to help you discover your brand’s essence and who it best serves.
 Because of this deep understanding, a brand agency will be able to make strategic decisions about how to best bring your business to life online in a way that properly represents you and supports your customer’s needs.